 She said, “I’ve gone in and done things I’ve never done before and done them well!
 As long as I approach it confidently, I’m okay with that learning curve.”

-There was nothing more energizing than being in community with others and doing this alongside five other organizations.
+There was nothing more energizing than being in community with others and doing this alongside five other nonprofit organizations.
 Piece by piece, they all supported each other – from watching their giving videos, to sharing their opinions on what their giving programs should be named.
 They cheered each other on, collaborated, and encouraged each other.

 Meghan noted she rarely feels in competition with other nonprofits, so being in that shared mastermind experience was everything to her: “I was in there cheerleading and getting excited, because, well, frankly, it was all exciting!
 Every step of the way.
 I’m so sad that it’s over.”